JohnTelford/rstblog/source/av.rst

 First Look at Tesla’s Holiday Software Update [#]_

-   All cool stuff, but it is a drop in a bucket for what is needed within 2 years to transform Tesla products from Level 2 Partial Assistance to Level 5 Full Automation AV, that was talked up April 15, 2019 Musk predicts Tesla will achieve full autonomy by 2020.
+   "All cool stuff, but it is a drop in a bucket for what is needed within 2 years to transform Tesla products from Level 2 Partial Assistance to Level 5 Full Automation AV, that was talked up April 15, 2019 Musk predicts Tesla will achieve full autonomy by 2020."

-   Level 5 Full Automation require the vehicle does not need human control.
+   "Level 5 Full Automation require the vehicle does not need human control.
 It doesn’t need to have pedals, or a steering wheel, or a human onboard.
-It is fully automated and can do all driving tasks on any road, under any conditions, whether there’s a human on board or not.
+It is fully automated and can do all driving tasks on any road, under any conditions, whether there’s a human on board or not."

-   And, it must deal the with the unpredictable, stupid, and crazy things human drivers and pedestrians do.
+   "And, it must deal the with the unpredictable, stupid, and crazy things human drivers and pedestrians do."

    "The latest 2019.40.50 firmware gives Tesla owners with Autopilot Hardware 3 a preview of its upcoming Full-Self driving capabilities, showcasing an increasingly more intelligent Tesla Neural Net that’s able to identify and display multiple traffic lights, stop signs, and even garbage cans on the vehicle’s touchscreen.
 The ability to render road markings and vehicle types, in detail, on-screen paves the way for Tesla’s upcoming “feature complete” Full-Self Driving suite."